q-viper/q-viper.github.io/_posts/2020-02-27-guidance-for-ai-game-development-using-unity.md

 {:toc}

 <!-- wp:paragraph -->
-<p>As becoming a Machine Learning enthusiast, i searched for some resources where i can learn Reinforcement Learning.
-Then at the same time i found about Unity.
+<p>As becoming a Machine Learning enthusiast, I searched for some resources where I can learn Reinforcement Learning.
+Then at the same time I found about Unity.
 Unity is a good platform for new comers on the field of Game Development and which myself found as great resource for learning.
-Plus i will guide through to getting Unity Learning Premium.</p>
+Plus I will guide through to getting Unity Learning Premium.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":177,"width":582,"height":38,"sizeSlug":"large","linkDestination":"custom"} -->